 There are numerous other neat features about this ever-growing and ever-improving top 10 math website (well, more than just math).

-Here is a snap shot of what the Khan Academy’s videos look like:
+Here is a snapshot of what the Khan Academy’s videos look like:

-1. Patrick JMT
+10. Patrick JMT

 Math Levels: 3rd-12th+ (arithmetic through Calculus)